|

 dog had a hold of him) he actually came back, rather

-close to the cabin, several times since then.
+close to the cabin, several times.

 Now some of you probably say "how can you do